 9. Cold Souls (2009)

 A comedy-drama, ‘Cold Souls’ stars Paul Giamatti as Paul – who is a fictionalized version of the actor himself.
-The film follows Paul who suffers from depression and anxiety and picks up a service of a company to deep freeze his soul.
+The film follows Paul, who lives with depression and anxiety and hires the service of a company to deep freeze his soul.
 However, things get complicated when his soul gets lost in a soul trafficking scheme.
-Rest of the movie chronicles Paul’s misadventures to recover his lost soul.
+The rest of the movie chronicles Paul’s misadventures to recover his lost soul.
 Written and directed by Sophie Barthes, ‘Cold Souls’ is designed in accordance with the thematic framework of Spike Jonze’s classic ‘Being John Malkovich.’
 The thematic similarity also attracted a fair amount of criticism.
-However, ‘Cold Souls’ is an engaging watch for the career best performance of Giamatti injects as well as an engaging emotional arc and a multifaceted layering within the narrative.
+However, ‘Cold Souls’ is an engaging watch for the career-best performance of Giamatti and the layering within the narrative.

 8. Visioneers (2008)